wjsc/remote-config/README.md

     - value

 - Every remote-config stored has client side encryption with asymetric keys.
-- namespace & key are encrypted with private key to avoid collisions with other clients
 - value is encrypted with public key and it's only accesible by the remote-config owner